tdpreece/tdpreece.github.io/_posts/2016-07-21-ssh-to-a-vagrant-vm.md

 I then copied the contents of `~/.ssh/id_rsa.pub` from my laptop to `~/.ssh/authorized_keys` on the VM.

-Back on my laptop I obtained the inforamtion I needed to ssh to the VM using my own user.
+Back on my laptop I obtained the information I needed to ssh to the VM using my own user.

 ```
 tdpreece@:~laptop/vagrant/example_deployment$ vagrant ssh-config